DracotMolver/quartz-js/docs/README.md

 - **has**: For working with Array and Object using filter, map, some, every, and on.
 - **tools**: A set of different useful functions that you might need. :+1:

+You can use it with any SPA or NodeJS server.

 ### Some examples.

 ```js